AhmedMohsen74/Ahmed-Mohsen-Mohamed/README.md

 Quotes
 -----
-> “Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world.” - `Albert Einstein ♥️`
+> “Success is Not Final, Failure is Not Fatal: it is the Courage to Continue that Counts. ...” - `♥️`

 Languages
 -----